sharlynmuturi/machine-learning-projects/document_ai_system/README.md

 ## Overview

 This project demonstrates an end-to-end **Document AI pipeline** applied to invoice PDFs.
-The system is designed to extract key fields from invoices, such as invoice number, date, total amount and payment terms—using a combination of **rule-based extraction** and **machine learning**.
+The system is designed to extract key fields from invoices, such as invoice number, date, total amount and payment terms, using a combination of **rule-based extraction** and **machine learning**.

 The goal is to showcase how AI can automate document processing, reduce manual entry and improve operational efficiency.